Mesothelioma Grief Counseling

 • Thoughts of suicide and death

-If you are experiencing mild grief or major depression in the midst of a cancer diagnosis, counseling can help provide support and coping tools.
+If you suspect you or a loved one is experiencing depression in the midst of a cancer diagnosis, counseling can help provide support and coping tools.

 Annmarie RotanReviewed by:AnnMarie Rotan, LCSW